andreachirico11/LibraryProject/README.md

 * ### Backend:
 run the project with visual studio, **pay attention to the SqLite db location**
 * ### New Backend:
-run the project in visual studio,
+run the project in visual studio, a sql server database is required, the datas are in the Database folder